AngleSideAngle/AngleSideAngle/cv.typ

 - Researched particle filtering based SLAM and autonomous navigation using LIDAR and IMU

 *SciBorgs Robotics Team* #h(1fr) Bronx, NY \
-Head of Programming #h(1fr) 5/2023 – 6/2024 \
+Head of Software #h(1fr) 5/2023 – 6/2024 \
-- Led software team of 10+ people in development and integration of software for manual and autonomous robot control
+- Led software team of 10+ people in development and integration of robot software
-- Taught rookie members Java, version control, software development practices, linear algebra, calculus, and control theory
+- Taught rookie members programming, version control, software development practices, advanced math, and basic control theory

 Programmer #h(1fr) 11/2021 – 6/2024 \
 - Maintained robotics codebases with a team using Java and Git
 - Contributed to upstream development of critical libraries utilized by teams, including WPILib
-- Employed controls, path following, and localization to achieve autonomy in competition
+- Employed control theory, path following, and localization to achieve autonomy in competition

 *Bronx Science Journalism/Yearbook* #h(1fr) Bronx, NY \
 Student Director of IT #h(1fr) 9/2022 – 6/2024 \